jpaffrath/torcontrol/README.md

 # torcontrol
-Application to control a tor server by using tor's control port
+Application to control a tor server by using tor's control port.

+## Usage
+`java -jar torcontrol <IP of tor server> <Port of tor server>`